chao31/markdown-to-page/README.md

 ### Anchor don't work under `HashRouter`

-To check whether `React.StrictMode` is used , `markdown-to-page` monitor URL changes by `react-router-dom`, but the usage of `useLocation` hook will fail under strict mode , just like this:
+To check whether `React.StrictMode` is used , `markdown-to-page` monitor URL changes by `react-router-dom`, but the `useLocation` hook will fail under strict mode , just like this:

 ```js
 import * as React from 'react';